 The course enables experienced TESOL practitioners to further their careers through obtaining positions of seniority, undertaking new areas of professional activity or contributing to the professional development of other teachers.

-- Develop your knowledge of TESOL-related research, theory and areas of debate.
+- Develop your knowledge of TESOL-related research and develop your competence in becoming a researcher.

 - Education has been a discipline of study at Manchester since 1890.

 - Our students come from all over the globe, and our qualifications are recognised across the world.

 Teaching and learning